-I started my PhD in 2012 under the supervision of A/Prof Nathan Lo and A/Prof Simon Ho.
-I am investigating the evolution of mound building among Australian termites in the genus Coptotermes, and the maintenance of unusual caste and sex ratios in the species Coptotermes lacteus and Schedorhinotermes intermedius using phylogenetics, next-generation sequencing, and microsatellite analysis.
+Tim submitted his PhD thesis in late 2015.
+He started his PhD in 2012 under the supervision of A/Prof. Nathan Lo and Prof. Simon Ho.
+His doctoral research examined the evolution of mound building among Australian termites in the genus Coptotermes, and the maintenance of unusual caste and sex ratios in the species Coptotermes lacteus and Schedorhinotermes intermedius.
+The project involved the use of phylogenetics, high-throughput sequencing, and microsatellite analysis.

-I completed my undergraduate degree (B.Sc.
+Tim completed his undergraduate degree (B.Sc.
 (Adv) (Hons)) at the University of Sydney in 2011.
-My Honours research was on the terrestrial isopod species Spherillo grossus and its phylogeography on the Australian east coast, as well as its morphological variability and its relationship with the endosymbiotic bacterium Wolbachia pipientis.
-In this work I was supervised by Drs Lo and Ho, as well as by Dr George 'Buz' Wilson from the Australian Museum.
+His Honours research was on the terrestrial isopod species Spherillo grossus and its phylogeography on the Australian east coast, as well as its morphological variability and its relationship with the endosymbiotic bacterium Wolbachia pipientis.
+In this work, Tim was based in the MEEP lab but was also supervised Dr George 'Buz' Wilson from the Australian Museum.

 Supervisors: Nathan Lo & Simon Ho